Nuclear energy is one of the largest sources of emissions-free power in the world.

 In fact, some in the industry actually consider it a valuable resource.

-Don’t worry, we’ll get you up to speed with these 5 fast facts on nuclear waste that’s generated from nuclear power.
+Don’t worry, we’ll get you up to speed with these 5 fast facts on used fuel that’s generated from nuclear power.

 1. Commercial used nuclear fuel is a solid